From This Moment On (Shania Twain song): Music video and live performances

 The song's accompanying music video was directed by Paul Boyd.
-It depicts Twain wearing a long dress and a bindi.
+It depicts Twain wearing a pale gold velvet gown with a chiffon train designed by Marc Bouwer, and a bindi.
 She is walking down a hallway, attempting to go through several doors; however, they are all locked.
 Finally she finds an unlocked door, proceeds through it and finds an orchestra being led by a conductor.
 She stands in front and finishes singing the song.
-The video uses 'The Right Mix' of the song.
-This re-recorded solo version features slightly more contemporized instrumentation and removes White's vocals.
-The version shown on Twain's video compilations Come On Over: Video Collection (1999) and The Platinum Collection (2001) adds a short outtake during filming, in which Twain accidentally broke off a doorknob, to the end of the video.
+The video uses 'The Right Mix' of the song; this re-recorded solo version features slightly more contemporized instrumentation and removes Bryan White's main vocals, only leaving his backing harmonies intact toward the latter half of the song.
+The version shown on Twain's video compilations Come On Over: Video Collection (1999) and The Platinum Collection (2001) adds a short outtake after the video, showing Twain accidentally breaking off a doorknob as she attempts to open a door.

 Twain has performed "From This Moment On" on every one of her tours and on one occasion with the Backstreet Boys.